 Bissane Al Charif, born in Paris 1977, graduated from the faculty of Architecture at Damascus University in 2001.
 Then studied Set Designing (Scenography) in the Department of Graduate Studies at the School of Architecture in Nantes and graduated in 2005.
-She was lucky to be guided and trained by passionate and experienced professors in theatre, cinema, exhibitions, and museums designing, and tried to use these different skills that She obtained from studying and work experiences in different art fields.

 The different culture sources for to be born in France for Palestinian parents and growing up in Syria enriched her artistic view and gave her unique artistic vision a clear appearance in her working style, which gave her the opportunity to work in the Middle East and Europe.